 Internal walls

 Repair category 1

-Notes Cosmetic age related wear and tear consistent of a property of this age.
-Some patch repairs and routine maintenance will be required as part of routine redecoration.
+Notes Cosmetic plaster blemishes which should be attended to as part of routine maintenance redecoration.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.